 Both the flexural and compressive strength of the concrete were determined for two placements of Fast Track and two placements of Fast Track II.
-The locations and the results are listed in Table 4.
+The locations of placement and the results are listed in Table 4.

 Seventy-five beams and cylinders were cast for testing.
 Vibrators were used for molding cylinders and beams.
-An external vibrator was used for 4-1/2-inch x 9-inch horizontal cylinders and an internal vibrator was used for 6-inch x 6-inch x 20-inch beams.
-Beams and cylinders were sprayed with curing compound and then were placed on the slab under the blankets.
+An external vibrator was used for $4\frac{1}{2}$ " x 9" horizontal cylinders and an internal vibrator was used for 6" x 6" x 20" beams.
+Beams and cylinders were sprayed with curing compound and then were placed on the slab, under the blankets.

 Three beams and three cylinders were tested at each test time.
 The flexural strength of the concrete was determined using center point loading.
-The test results are listed in Table 5 and shown graphically in Figures 2, 3, 4, and 5 for both the flexural tests and the compression tests.
-In Table 5 a dash (---) is used for unavailable data.
+The test results are listed in Table 5 and shown in Figures 2, 3, 4 and 5 for both the flexural tests and the compression tests.
+In Table 5 a dash (---) is used for data that is not available.